How Video Slots Work

 How the Odds Work

-Video slot machines can have anywhere from 20 to 100 symbols on each virtual reel.
+Video slot machines can have anywhere from 20 to 100's of symbols on each virtual reel.
 Of course the higher paying symbols will appear less than the lower paying ones.

 For example if we have a game with 40 stops per reel and the jackpot symbol occurs only once per reel then the odds of hitting the highest prize is 1 in 102.4M.